 There are a number of shops you can walk to in Danebury Avenue (near Whitelands) including a Co-op, a pharmacy, a post office, Subway and Greggs.
+There is a Londis opposite the Southlands entrance in Aubyn Square.

 Public transport